tarwin/hicetnunc-collection-generator/README.md

 - Filter by `/tz`
 - Find the call to something like `https://51rknuvw76.execute-api.us-east-1.amazonaws.com/dev/tz`
 - Right click, Copy -> Copy Response
-- Paste this into `data.json`
+- Paste this into `./data.json`

-- Copy your TZ address into the `ownerAddress` variable at the top of `test.js`
+- Copy your TZ address into the `ownerAddress` variable into `./config.json`

 # Requirements